acceleroto/phd2/README.md

 PHD2 is the enhanced, second generation version of the popular PHD guiding software from Stark Labs.
 PHD2 is free and open source, and development is community-driven.

-## Getting started

-PHD2’s built-in help file is an excellent way to get started using the program, regardless of whether you’ve had previous experience with the original PHD.

 ## Links

 - **Project website / news**: [openphdguiding.org](https://openphdguiding.org/)